spyking-circus/spyking-circus/docs_sphinx/code/config.rst

 The merging section is::

-    cc_overlap     = 0.85      # Only templates with CC higher than cc_overlap may be merged
-    cc_bin         = 2         # Bin size for computing CC [in ms]
-    correct_lag    = True      # If spikes are aligned when merging.
-May be better for phy usage default_lag    = 5         # Default length of the period to compute dip in the CC [ms] auto_mode      = 0.75      # Between 0 (aggressive) and 1 (no merging).
-If empty, GUI is launched remove_noise   = False     # If True, meta merging will remove obvious noise templates (weak amplitudes) noise_limit    = 1.05      # Amplitude at which templates are classified as noise time_rpv       = 5         # Time [in ms] to consider for Refraction Period Violations (RPV) (0 to disable) rpv_threshold  = 0.02      # Percentage of RPV allowed while merging
+    erase_all      = True       # If False, a prompt will ask you to remerge if merged has already been done cc_overlap     = 0.85       # Only templates with CC higher than cc_overlap may be merged cc_bin         = 2          # Bin size for computing CC [in ms] default_lag    = 5          # Default length of the period to compute dip in the CC [ms] auto_mode      = 0.75       # Between 0 (aggressive) and 1 (no merging).
+If empty, GUI is launched remove_noise   = False      # If True, meta merging will remove obvious noise templates (weak amplitudes) noise_limit    = 1.05       # Amplitude at which templates are classified as noise sparsity_limit = 0.75       # Sparsity level (in percentage) for selecting templates as putative noise (in [0, 1]) time_rpv       = 5          # Time [in ms] to consider for Refraction Period Violations (RPV) (0 to disable) rpv_threshold  = 0.02       # Percentage of RPV allowed while merging merge_drifts   = False      # Try to automatically merge drifts, i.e. non overlapping spiking neurons drift_limit    = 0.1        # Distance for drifts.
+The higher, the more non-overlapping the activities should be

 To know more about how those merges are performed and how to use this option, see :doc:`Automatic Merging <../code/merging>`.
 Parameters that are most likely to be changed:
-    * ``correct_lag`` By default, in the meta-merging GUI, when two templates are merged, the spike times of the one removed are simply added to the one kept, without modification.
-However, it is more accurate to shift those spike, in times, by the temporal shift that may exist between those two templates.
-This will lead to a better visualization in phy, with more aligned spikes
+    * ``erase_all`` If you want to always erase former merging, and skip the prompt
     * ``auto_mode`` If your recording is stationary, you can try to perform a fully automated merging.
 By setting a positive value, you control the level of merging performed by the software.
 Values such as 0.75 should be a good start, but see see :doc:`Automatic Merging <../code/merging>` for more details.
 The lower, the more the merging will be aggressive.
     * ``remove_noise`` If you want to automatically get rid of noise templates (very weak ones), just set this value to True.
+    * ``noise_limit`` normalized amplitude (with respect to the detection threshold) below which templates are considered as noise
+    * ``sparsity_limit`` To be considered as noisy templates, sparsity level that must be achieved by the templates.
+Internally, the code sets to 0 channels without any useful information.
+So the sparsity is the ratio between the number of channels with non-zero values divided by the number of channels that should have had a signal.
+Usually, noise tends to only be defined on few channels (if not only one)
+    * ``time_rpv`` When performing merges, the code wil check if the merged unit has a valid ISI without any RPV.
+If yes, then merge is performed, and otherwise this is avoided.
+This is the default time using to compute RPV.
+If you want to disable this feature, set this value to 0.
+    * ``rpv_threshold`` Percentage of RPV allowed while merging, you can increase it if you want to be less stringent.
+    * ``drift_limit`` To assess if a unit is drifting or not, we compute distances between the histograms of the spike times, for a given pair of cells, and assess how much do they overlap.
+For drifting units, they should not overlap by much, and the threshold can be set by this value.
+The higher, the more histograms should be distinct to be merged.

 Converting
 ----------